-- 55. The emphasis on expanding its stock of capital goods and engineering equipment in recent years has been characterised by a marked advance in Romania's imports of machinery and equipment since 1960.
-During the 1960-67 period these imports grew from about \$210 million to approximately \$755 million, representing in the latter year almost half of total imports compared to 32.5 per cent in 1960.
-Preliminary figures show that while the main weight within imports continues to be carried by complex industrial installations, machinery and equipment, their share of imports in 1968 declined to 46.1 per cent.
-Imports of solid fuels, mineral raw materials and metals, although increasing substantially in absolute terms, in 1967 provided only a quarter of all imports, as against 35 per cent in 1960.
-Despite the country's low standard of living, consumer goods accounted for less than 7 per cent of imports. - Before 1960 petroleum products, agricultural processing materials and foodstuffs were predominant in Romania's export trade.
-In the ensuing years some success has been achieved in broadening the formerly restricted base of agricultural and primary products.
-Shipments of machinery and equipment in 1965 were almost double the 1960 level and in 1968 accounted for 21.3 per cent of total exports.
-The share of chemicals, fertilizers and rubber has increased appreciably from 2.2 per cent to 8.0 per cent, reflecting the growing importance attached to the chemical industry as a valuable contributer to the country's industrial output.
-Consumer durables doubled their share of exports since 1960 to reach 11 per cent by 1967. other hand, the share of petroleum products in total exports has been reduced from 24 per cent in 1960 to less than 9 per cent in 1967.
-However, Romania remains a primary product exporter.
-Foodstufss and raw materials for the food processing industries currently represent almost 28 per cent of all exports as against 21 per cent in 1960.
-Agricultural raw materials (non-edible) and mineral raw materials and metals each accounted for about 12 per cent of Romania's exports in 1967.
+The emphasis on expanding its stock of capital goods and engineering equipment in recent years has been characterised by a marked advance in Rumania's imports of machinery and equipment since 1960.
+During the 1960-1967 period, these imports grew from about \$210 million to approximately \$755 million, representing in the latter year almost half of total imports compared to 32.5% in 1960.
+Preliminary figures show that, while the main weight within imports continues to be carried by complex industrial installations, machinery and equipment, their share of total imports in 1968 declined to 46.1%.
+Imports of solid fuels, mineral raw materials and metals, although increasing substantially in absolute terms, in 1967 provided only a quarter of all imports, as against 35% in 1960.
+Despite the country's low standard of living, consumer goods accounted for almost 7% of imports.

+57. Before 1960, petroleum products, agricultural processing materials and foodstuffs were predominant in Rumania's export trade.
+In the ensuing years, some success has been achieved in broadening the formerly restricted base of agricultural and primary products.
+Shipments of machinery and equipment in 1965 were almost double the 1960 level and in 1968 accounted for 21.3% of total exports.
+The share of chemicals, fertilizers and rubber has increased appreciably from 2.2% to 8.0%, reflecting the growing importance attached to the chemical industry as a valuable contributor to the country's industrial output.
+Consumer durables doubled their share of exports since 1960 to reach 11% by 1967.
+On the other hand, the share of petroleum products in total exports has been reduced from 24% in 1960 to less than 9% in 1967.
+However, Rumania remains a primary product exporter.
+Foodstuffs and raw materials for the food processing industries currently represent almost 28% of all exports as against 21% in 1960.
+Agricultural raw materials (non-edible) and mineral raw materials and metals each accounted for about 12% of Rumania's exports in 1967.

-Composition of Trade With Non-Communist Countries
+Composition of Trade with Non-Communist Countries